Building control for orangeries

 The current regulations state that if the individual components meet their respective u-values as mentioned above, then the glazed area of the extension should not exceed 25% of its floor area, plus the area of any windows or doors that were removed to create the new opening.
 Clearly, this does not allow for the new extension to have much glazing.

 We can increase the area of glazing by using a glass with an better u-value than the 1.6W/m2K required for standard windows.
 Currently glass with a u-value of around 1.0W/m2K is the best that is economically viable for domestic extensions, however this still significantly falls short if the 0.28W/m2K u-value requirement for cavity walls.

-In most situations we will commission a SAP (Standard Assessment Procedure) survey of the entire property, where we will look at its overall energy usage.
+In some situations we will need to commission a SAP (Standard Assessment Procedure) survey of the entire property, where we will look at its overall energy usage.
 We then calculate the level of CO2 emissions there would be for a notional extension that would conform to the 25% glazing rule.

 The next step is to calculate the CO2 emissions for the proposed orangery and prove that the dwelling as a whole will have lower emissions with the orangery than with a notional extension.
 This may be achieved by increasing the level of insulation in the floors, walls or roof, or by undertaking energy efficiency improvements elsewhere in the property.